AlejandroRepo/WOHMakerEV/README.md

 World of Horror custom event creation tool.

-Download link:  <b>[Download WOHMaker 1.2](WOHMaker1.2.zip?raw=true)</b>
+Download link:  <b>[Download WOHMaker 1.2](WOHMaker1.3.zip?raw=true)</b>

 ![wohmakert](wohmaker.png)

-**Version 1.2:**
+**Version 1.3:**
+- Improved behaviour when loading events.
-- Corrected an issue which prevented events without art to be saved.
+- Corrected an issue which could prevent pictures to be saved alongside event.
-- Improved layout and UI elements.
+- Better feedback when failing to load image.
-- Added button to reset art to default.
+- Added button to hide all warnings.
+- Improved UI arts, layout and CSS styles.
 - Other fixes and tweaks.

 Features: